savagetumaz6947/BaseFalconSwerve/README.md

 This is the code repository for *Parasaur*, the FRC robot developed by Team 6947 Savage Tumaz for the 2023-2024 CRESCENDO Season.
 Parasaur competed in both the [Sacramento](https://www.thebluealliance.com/event/2024cada) (Rank 9, Alliance 4 First Pick) and [Central Valley](https://www.thebluealliance.com/event/2024cafr) (Rank 8, Alliance 4 First Pick) Regionals.
 We were honored to receive the Autonomous Award at the Sacramento Regional, and our team captain and head programmer, Aaron Lee, was named a Dean's List Award Finalist at the Central Valley Regional.

 > In the crucible of competition, where the line between the autonomous period and teleop becomes a frontier for innovation, one team stands out by extending autonomous brilliance into the realm of teleoperation.
 Utilizing a sophisticated vision system, it not only localizes to its surroundings but hunts down Notes with the precision of a savage predator.
-Through the clever application of A-star and D-star algorithms, it seamlessly navigates the terrian plotting direct courses to the goals set by the drivers. - Central Valley Regional
+Through the clever application of A-star and D-star algorithms, it seamlessly navigates the terrain plotting direct courses to the goals set by the drivers. - Central Valley Regional

 [Full Engineering Notebook](.github/docs/engineering-notebook.pdf)